riasc/blog/README.md

 In the section on the bottom, an URL in this case `/` is mapped to a handler called MainPage, that in turn is defined in the class MainPage.
 It inherits from `webapp2.RequestHandler`, which is the generic request handler from Google.
-The class is a function valled `get`, which takes a parameter called self.
+The class is a function called `get`, which takes a parameter called self.
 In this example `get` implements the method `GET`.
 Similarly, `post` implements the method `POST`.
 This function does two things.
 First, it takes `self.response`, which is the global